Music at Trinity

 The Trinity Choir, besides supporting the congregation’s singing, offers anthems and solos that serve as prayer, praise and proclamation.
 Members of the choir bring a wide range of musical expertise and experience.
 Through their devotion to the music they learn together and their mutual bonds of friendship and fellowship affirm the importance of each singer’s contribution to the group.
 Adults and students in 9th grade or higher are invited to join the choir.
 Rehearsals are planned to ensure that each singer has ample time to learn an anthem before singing it in worship.

 Children in first through fifth grades are invited to participate in the children’s choir, which meets on Sunday afternoons.
 This choir program enables children to develop musical skills in a context of fun and fellowship, while also preparing anthems to sing in worship four times a year.
 The children often accompany their singing on Orff instruments and hand chimes.
-These boys and girls also prepare a musical drama to perform at the Advent Family Night Dinner each December.

 Other instruments that support the music program are the 1965 Moeller pipe organ, a 1939 (restored in 1960s) Steinway piano, and a VanBergen carillon installed in 2001.
 In addition, youth from the congregation, as well as players from the Charlotte Symphony, play other instruments for special occasions.